 Contractor Taxation has a global network of umbrella companies, including in the UAE, who are ready to hire the contractor and administer all the tasks related to taxes, payments and contributions.
 As a company looking to hire local contractors, you can recommend to the new hire that an umbrella company be used to assist with the relationship.
 There is a fee, but it could be shared as there are benefits for you both.

 Most contractors will be open to this, as it reduces the risk of non-payment with a new client, and relieves them of the administrative burden of self-employment.
-This gives the contractor an ally and advocate interface with the client, and ensure the contract proceeds smoothly.
+This gives the contractor an ally and advocate interface with the client and ensures the contract proceeds smoothly.